 Remove the stems from the green beans and cut them in thirds.
 You can gather a bunch at a time and chop, chop!

 Mince the garlic.
 Chop the parsley.
 Zest the lemon.
 Zip, bam, boom.

-Heat the oil in a large skillet or saute pan and then sauté the green beans in it for 10 minutes.
+Heat the oil in a large skillet or saute pan, and then sauté the green beans in the hot oil for 10 minutes.
 Stir them often so they don’t brown too much.

 After 10 minutes, add the butter, garlic, lemon zest, lemon juice, and salt.
 Stir to coat the green beans evenly.
 Cook them for five to ten minutes or until they are crisp-tender.